Sage-Bionetworks-Workflows/nextflow-infra/README.md

 The AWS infrastructure for hosting a private instance (see link below) of [Nextflow Tower](https://tower.nf/) and executing [Nextflow workflows](https://nextflow.io/) is defined in this repository and deployed using [CloudFormation](https://aws.amazon.com/cloudformation/) via [Sceptre](https://sceptre.cloudreach.com/).

+The Nextflow infrastructure has been vetted by Sage IT to process sensitive or controlled-access (_e.g._ PHI) data.
+Notably, only [HIPAA eligible AWS services](https://aws.amazon.com/compliance/hipaa-eligible-services-reference/) are deployed.

 ## Access Tower

 Click the link below and login with your `@sagebase.org` Google account: